liweinan/liweinan.github.io/_posts/2017-03-06-using-papers-and-manuscripts-to-do-correct-citation.md

 ![bibtexexport]({{ site.url }}/assets/bibtexexport.png)

-And I can control the exported citation style in _Papars 3_.
+I can fully control the exported citation style in _Papars 3_ with its help.
 After the export is done, we get the `.bib` file like:

 ```
 exported.bib